lee-janice/-lee-janice.github.io-/content/posts/about-me.md

 Fingers crossed!

 ## What do I like?
 ---
 <div class='epigraph'>

 > Dogen-zenji said, "Although everything has Buddha nature, we love flowers, and we do not care for weeds."
 This is true of human nature.
 But that we are attached  to  some beauty is itself Buddha's  activity.
 That we do not care for weeds is also Buddha's activity.
 We should know that.
 If you know that, it is all right to attach to something.
 If it is Buddha's attachment, that is non-attachment.
 So in love  there should be hate, or non-attachment.
 And in hate there should be love, or acceptance.
-Love and hate are one thing. <footer> - Shunryu Suzuki, *Zen Mind, Beginner's Mind* </footer>
+Love and hate are one thing. <footer> -- Shunryu Suzuki; *Zen Mind, Beginner's Mind* </footer>

 <div class='epigraph'>

 In short, I like everything.
-What's not to like about the miracles of the universe, whether conventionally good or bad?
+What's not to love about the miracles of the universe, whether conventionally good or bad?
-But while I do like everything, I get attached to particular things.
+But while I do like everything, I am particularly fond of certain things.
 Here are some of those things.

 ### Current interests